Pump Sizing in District Heating Networks

 Pel=V˙ΔpηtotalP_{\text{el}} = \frac{\dot{V} \cdot \Delta p}{\eta_{\text{total}}}

-with the total efficiency ηtotal\eta_{\text{total}}, which is the product of hydraulic efficiency, motor efficiency and drive efficiency.
-Typical total efficiencies lie between 0.60 and 0.75 for large network pumps.
+with the total efficiency ηtotal\eta_{\text{total}}, the product of hydraulic efficiency, motor efficiency and drive efficiency.
+For large network pumps, typical total efficiencies lie between 0.60 and 0.75.

 Full-load hours approach